stuomas/gore/README.md

 # gore
-Go remote run tool for easy cross-compilation, transfer, and executing on remote machine
+Go remote run, a one-in-all command for cross-compilation, transfer, and executing on remote machine.